-These consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") endorsed in the Kingdom of Saudi Arabia and other standards and pronouncements issued by the Saudi Organization for Chartered and Professional Accountants ("SOCPA").
+These consolidated financial statements have been prepared in accordance with IFRS accounting standards endorsed in the Kingdom of Saudi Arabia and other standards and pronouncements issued by the Saudi Organization for Chartered and Professional Accountants ("SOCPA").

 The approved International Standards are the International Standards as issued by the International Council in addition to the requirements and disclosures that SOCPA authority added to some of these standards, according to what was mentioned in the document of approval of the international standards for the financial reporting.
-Standards and other pronouncements are intended to be the standards and technical opinions adopted by the Saudi Organization for Chartered and Professional Accountants "SOCPA" for topics not covered by the International Financial Reporting Standards (IFRS).
+Standards and other pronouncements are intended to be the standards and technical opinions adopted by the Saudi Organization for Chartered and Professional Accountants "SOCPA" for topics not covered by the IFRS accounting standards.

-2. BASIS OF PREPARATION (Continued)
+2. BASIS OF PREPARATION (CONTINUED)